caps2caps

 Type: int

-Sets the interval in seconds at which the relative request time window defined by option days and/or daysBefore is updated.
-Use a value less or equal zero to disable the update.
+The time interval at which the relative request time window defined by option days and/or daysBefore is updated.
+Values <= 0 disable the update.
 This feature is supported in archive mode only.
 A typical use case is when data has to be transmitted continuously with a time delay.

 realtime